-HOW MANY SICK LEAVE DAYS DO YOU GET?
+HOW MANY SICK DAYS DO I GET?

-WHAT SHOULD YOU DO IF YOU ARE SICK?
+WHAT SHOULD I DO IF I’M SICK?

 Upon your return to work, you will need to fill out a Certificate of Absence as promptly as possible.
-The forms are available from Human Resources (4B.7), from your Sector Dean as well as the Dawson website (faculty section).
-Clearly indicate on the Certificate of Absence if you are unavailable for only half a day (e.g. medical appointment).
+The form is available from Human Resources (4B.7), from your Sector Dean, and on the Dawson website (in the ‘Online Forms’ section).
+Clearly indicate on the Certificate of Absence whether you were unavailable for only half a day (e.g. for a medical appointment).

-WILL YOU GET PAID?
+WILL I GET PAID?

-The first 5 days of consecutive absence are paid at 100% of your salary, provided you have enough sick leave days available in your sick bank (if you have no sick leave days remaining to you then you are simply not paid).
-After 5 working days of illness, you are placed on salary insurance (also referred to as short-term disability insurance), and subsequent sick days are paid at 85% of your normal salary for the first year and at 662/3% for the second year.
-After this you would fall on long term disability insurance which is optional for non-permanent teachers but compulsory for permanent teachers.
-If you do not have long term disability insurance, you receive no income.
+The first five (5) consecutive days of absence are paid at 100% of your salary, provided you have enough sick days available in your sick bank.
+If you have no sick days remaining, then you are simply not paid.
+After five working days of illness, you are placed on salary insurance (also referred to as short-term disability insurance).
+Subsequent sick days are paid at 85% of your normal salary for the first year, and at 66 2/3% for the second year.
+Note that during your sick leave, you are exempt from paying RREGOP premiums, and your long-term disability and life insurance premiums are waived as of the 30th day of your illness.